 The American Institute of CPAs (AICPA) Health Care Entities Revenue Recognition Task Force is one of 16 industry task forces created to identify potential implementation issues and provide guidance.
 Although no formal guidance has been issued yet, the task force has begun to identify significant issues that may affect the health care industry.
 These issues will be submitted to various AICPA and FASB committees for consideration.

 The intent of the new rules is to establish a core principle for revenue recognition across all industries.
-While this concept may not appear to be overly complex at first glance, the different sub-industries within health care have a variety of contractual arrangements with customers to provide services and goods (performance obligations).
+While this concept may not appear to be overly complex at first glance, the sub-industries within health care have a wide variety of contractual arrangements with customers to provide services and goods (performance obligations).
 The numerous ways that entities are paid may make implementation challenging.

 The greatest impact of the new rules will be on transactions that overlap at the end of the reporting period (typically year-end); therefore, organizations should focus their efforts on the revenue recognition issues related to those transactions.